Iberian Peninsula & Southern France

-Having a rabbit as a pet can be a rewarding experience.
-It is important to do plenty of research before purchasing or adopting a rabbit to understand their habits, behaviors and proper handling and care requirements so they live a long and healthy life in your care.
+Having a rabbit as a pet can be a very rewarding experience!
+Before purchasing, do plenty of research to understand their behaviors, proper handling and care requirements.
+Help them live a long and healthy life in your care.

 Housing Your Rabbit